 Fraternity and Sorority Life has played an important role for undergraduate students for over 100 years at Washington University in St. Louis.
 About 2,500 students are members of Greek organizations, making up 35 percent of the undergraduate population.
 We currently have 25 recognized chapters: 11 Interfraternity Council Chapters, nine Women’s Panhellenic Association Chapters, four National Pan-Hellenic City-Wide Chapters, and the Alpha Psi Lambda co-ed Latino Fraternity.

 Being a member of a fraternity or sorority is an aspect of college irreplaceable by any other student organization.
 The history found within the national Greek-lettered organizations hosted by the University serves as the foundation for what generations of Washington University students have acclaimed a high-impact college experience.
-The long-standing traditions, ritual, and founding values are the basis for brotherhood and sisterhood, leadership, involvement, responsibly citizenry, social interaction, and the pursuit of knowledge.
+The long-standing traditions, ritual, and founding values are the basis for brotherhood and sisterhood, leadership, involvement, responsibly citizenship, social interaction, and the pursuit of knowledge.
 While pursuing one’s college degree, the opportunities for personal growth are limitless as each member creates his/her Greek undergraduate experience.

 Leadership and Involvement

 Greek organizations encourage their members to become actively involved not only on chapter executive boards, but also with in the Greek governing councils, Student Union, residential life, varsity sports, and other campus organizations.
 As you look around campus, you’ll notice that many student leaders are also members of our fraternities and sororities.

 Brotherhood and sisterhood are words that generate familiar images but are truly difficult to define.
 For each fraternity and sorority member, it means something different.
 The one commonality however, is that friendships built on fraternal bonds are life-long and forever cherished.